iOS SDK

 Dependencies

-Initialize SDK
+Initialise SDK

 To retrieve your user’s location data when your app starts, follow these steps:

-First, set delegate of protocol Location in the AppDelegate
+protocol in the AppDelegate

 import UIKit